-Strategic Account Management Roadblock #1: "We can't get our strategic account managers to focus on growing the accounts.
+"We can't get our strategic account managers to focus on growing our accounts.
 They don't seem to have the fire in the belly to make things happen."

 The Results Driver leads the charge for maximizing business inside of the "market" of the account.
 The Results Driver wants growth.
 Wakes up anxious to push things forward.
 You don't have to light the fire in the belly of the Results Driver.
 If you, yourself, don't bring up maximizing account growth, she will.